jarreed0/ArchGE/README.md

  *Because of this there is a few bugs from the previous ArchGE version.
  *Update on the way!

-Now of any other bugs?
+Know of any other bugs?
 Let us know!

 ![alt tag](docs/screenshots/genesis.png)